NaLelqGoshkaFerarito/preprocessor/README.md

 ### Function-like macros

-but you can actually also use them for storing functions such as:
+Their syntax might look similar to object-like macros, but you can actually also use them for storing functions such as:

 ```cpp
 #define MAX_ARRAY_LENGTH(x) ((x)== 0 ?
 1 : 69) //noice